AvePoint/cloud-api/docs/elements/general/job/get-customer-cloud-backup-m365-overview.md

 # Retrieve Cloud Backup for Microsoft 365 Overview

-Use this API to  the customer's protected data information of Cloud Backup for Microsoft 365.
+Use this API to retrieve the customer's protected data information of Cloud Backup for Microsoft 365.

  ## Permission